Environmental Compliance Monitoring - Part One

 Environmental compliance is defined as: "conforming to environmental laws, regulations, standards and other requirements."

 Environmental compliance monitoring is a program that was developed to monitor operations within an organization and to make sure they are environmentally safe and sound.

-In South Africa (and elsewhere in the world) project developments are in general issued with some form of Environmental Authorization (EA) - previously known as a Record of Decision (RoD) following a successful environmental impact assessment process (be it a Basic Assessment or full Scoping-EIA).
+In South Africa (and elsewhere in the world) project developments are generally issued with some form of Environmental Authorization (EA) - previously known as a Record of Decision (RoD).
+This is done following a successful environmental impact assessment process, be it a Basic Assessment or full Scoping-EIA.

 In most cases the Environmental Authorization (EA) will refer to the appointment of either an independent (or not) full-time or part-time Environmental Control Officer (ECO) who is suitably qualified and experienced to monitor, evaluate and report on environmental compliance to the stipulated Department, Environmental Monitoring Committee (EMC) and/or Project Team.